Research > Online Resources > Languages

 - Learn a Language – Find lessons, online flashcards, activities and games to enhance language learning.
 Available languages are Chinese, French, German, Italian, Japanese, Russian and Spanish.
 The site also offers English instruction for French and Spanish speakers.

 - Mango Languages – An online language learning system teaching practical conversation skills for a wide variety of popular languages.
 With everyday dialogue from native speakers, engaging interactive lessons and a unique intuitive teaching style, Mango increases your ability to use, adapt and build on what you learn.
-This online resource is available remotely, 24/7 to Warrenville Library cardholders.
-You will need your Warrenville library card number and 4 digit pin number to access the database.
+This database is available remotely with your Warrenville Library card number and 4 digit PIN.

 - Spanish Proficiency Exercises – This University of Texas at Austin website compiles video clips in which native speakers of Spanish demonstrate a wide range of activities, from identifying objects and negotiating a taxi ride to sharing information about a favorite hobby or discussing a bad date.
 Speakers are from locations throughout Latin America and Spain.